Books by by Phil Collins

 About Books by Phil Collins

-Classic Style is the newest book by Phil Collins.
-It is a wonderful collection of melodies by 47 different composers, from Albinoni to Wieniawski.
-These are not orchestral excerpts, but melodies drawn from the entire classical repertoire, in keys and registers that are appropriate for the trumpet (and many other instruments).
+Classic Style is a wonderful collection of melodies by 47 different composers, from Albinoni to Wieniawski.
+These are not the standard trumpet excerpts, but melodies drawn from the entire classical repertoire, in keys and registers that are appropriate for the trumpet (and many other instruments).
 Each is accompanied by a comment from the author like the following (referring to Bizet’s Symphony in C): “In the unlikely event that this oboe solo is ever given to the solo cornet, you’ll be ready!”